aejensen1/BetterFog/README.md

 Default Values Reference
 ==============

-For reference here are the default values that simulate vanilla fog.
+For reference here are the default values that *somewhat* simulate vanilla fog.
 You should be able to see these in the config file descriptions as well:

 [Fog Presets]